 St Johns Wort

 Though most people know of St Johns wort Hypericum perforatum as a treatment for depression, the flowers also have skin-healing properties.
 You first infuse the fresh flowers into oil, which turns a vibrant bright red (hence its use as a dye plant).
 Use the infused oil to make healing salves for wounds and burns as well as joint pain.
-When growing it, it prefers a sunny place with well-drained chalky soil.
+When growing it as part of your salve garden keep in mind that it prefers a sunny place with well-drained chalky soil.
 You can harvest the entire flowering tops in summer.

 Yarrow Achillea millefolium grows wild in the borders around our allotment garden, but you can cultivate it as a perennial herb in the garden too.
 Its leaves have many medicinal uses, but in salves, they’re used as an antiseptic, to help staunch bleeding, and to promote wound healing.
 It’s also a great addition in salves for insect bites, hemorrhoids, burns, and bruises.
 Both the flowers and leaves of the plant are harvested and used when in flower.

 Though it mainly grows as a wild plant, you can cultivate yarrow in the garden too.
 This perennial prefers full-sun, well-drained soil, and will grow in both poor and nutrient-rich soil.
 It’s wild, so if you give it extra goodness it will grow pretty big and may need supports.